 Rudder Angle Indicators: Integral to Thruster Controls.

-Trim Gauges: Two Lev-o-gauge one Fore to aft 0° to 10° , one side to side 0° to 5.
+Trim Gauges: Two Lev-o-gauge, one Fore to aft 0° to 10° ; One side to side 0° to 5.

-Side to side Windshield Wipers: Two adjustable speed, electric, one on each end window.
+Side to side Windshield Wipers: Two adjustable speed, electric palindrome type, one on each fore and aft end windows.